 3.1.1.
 The crowd unleashes the herd instinct in man, destroying any sense of individuality.
 In the Viral Editor, on the contrary, the user wants a response specific to his individuality: to his assessment, his opinion.

 3.3.
-The Viral Editor is a new form of positive socialisation of individuals.
+The Viral Editor is a new form of positive socialization of individuals.

 3.4.
 In marginal cases, users can achieve a response via perverse behaviour.
 In general, however, the majority of people strive to conform to the criteria approved by the majority.

 3.5.
 This doesn’t mean that every person in the Viral Editor is good.
-It simply means that the average person in the Viral Editor is better, because he exposes himself to judgement by the others for the sake of a response.
+It simply means that the average person in the Viral Editor is better, because he or she exposes him/herself to judgement by the others for the sake of a response.